DjordjePetrovic014/the-smoke-record-store/README.md

 ### 🔧 What’s Done So Far

-- **Idea:** Concept of a digital vinyl & CD record store with built-in budget assistant.
+- **Idea:** Concept of a digital vinyl & CD record store with built-in Budget button assistant.
-- **Branding:** Custom-designed logo with minimalist black & white aesthetic.
+- **Branding:** Carefully crafted name, atmosphere, and a custom-designed logo with a clean, minimalist aesthetic — all created to reflect the store’s unique identity and vibe.
 - **Technologies Used:**
   HTML • CSS • JavaScript (Vanilla) • JSON (for data)